 With this win Xiong won Open Section finishing with 7/9 netting him a $10,300 prize and his 3rd GM norm.
 Xiong also won the “mixed pairs” 1st prize of $1,500 with Adia Onyango who scored 5.5/7 in the under-1900 section.
 He bested a coterie of eight GMs who tallied 6.5/9: Gata Kamsky, Illia Nyzhnyk (Ukraine), Daniel Naroditsky, Sergei Azarov (Belarus), Samuel Sevian, Vladimir Georgiev (Macedonia) and Vladimir Dobrov (Russia).

 All chess players have a story of their chess beginnings.
-How did this improbable journey began for Jeffrey Xiong?
-After noticing his friend’s playing at a birthday party, 4-year old Jeffrey became fascinated at the piece movements.
+How did this improbable journey began for Jeffery Xiong?
+After noticing his friend’s playing at a birthday party, 4-year old Jeffery became fascinated at the piece movements.
 He played in his first tournament at age seven.
 However, he is on a fast-track to success and is one of the brightest stars in U.S. Residing in the Dallas county, he is home-schooled by his mother Jennifer Li and father Wayne Xiong and takes online courses so that he can immerse himself in chess.

 To those who have not watched Xiong, he has been improving for quite sometime often challenging himself to the strongest opportunities in the U.S. circuit.
 He has been coached by GM Babakuli Annakov and currently retains GM Yaro Zherebukh.
 He may remind one of a young Fabiano Caruana with his diminutive size and a cool, confident demeanor.
 The future is indeed bright for the scholastic chess All-American and young GM-elect.
 Look forward to seeing him in future U.S. Championships!